tommie904/codepath-swift-app/README.md

-# Prework - codepath-app
+# Prework - codepath-swift-app

 Submitted by: Uzo Ekume

-codepath-app is an app that allows you to change your background and text colors!
+codepath-swift-app is an app that allows you to change your background and text colors!

 Time spent: 30 minutes spent in total